codeslash21/git-bash/commands.md

 ## Pull Request
 - We can create a new branch in github and after making a commit on the new branch we can do `pull request` to merge that branch with the default branch.
 And after  creating pull request there will be an open pull request we can see that in pull request tab of that repository.
 We can see changed files in that pull request and we can add inline comment after a particular linne in the code.
 If we do `close pull request` then that will close the pull request without merging the changes.
 To merge the commit with the default or base branch we have to do `merge pull request`.
 After merging we can delete that branch also.
+- If we fork a repository then when we make a commit to our copy of forked repo, then there will be a option for `pull request`.
+If we click on `pul request` then we can see the difference between default branch of forked repo and our current branch.
+And, finally if we create pull request then that request will be sent to forked repo.

 ## NOTE:
 - If we use bash command instead of git command then file will be in working directory not in staging area.
 Like `rm [file name]` to delete a file.
 And to permanently delete the file we have to add that in staging area and then commit.